CLT for biorthogonal ensembles and related combinatorial identities: Examples

 which is of the type (\ref{recurrence}) where

 is called the Jacobi matrix.
 Note that $\mathbf{J}$ may depend on the dimension $N \in \N$, and we may denote $\mathbf{J}= \mathbf{J}(\mu_N)$ to emphasis the dependency.
-We can interpret $\mathbf{J}$ as a symmetric operator acting formally on $l^2(\N_0)$.
-In fact, the reference measure $\mu_N$ is the spectral measure of $\mathbf{J}$ at $e_0$.
-Hence, $\J$ is bounded if and only if the measure $\mu_N$ is compactly supported and when the support of the measure $\mu_N$ is unbounded, $\J$ is essentially self-adjoint if and only if the moment problem for $\mu_N$ is determinate; see \cite[chap.~2]{Deift_99}.
-In the framework of this paper, the definiteness of $\J$ is not relevant since we view of $\mathbf{J}$ as the {\it adjacency matrix} of a labelled graph
+We can interpret $\mathbf{J}$ as a symmetric operator acting formally on $l^2(\N_0)$, then the reference measure $\mu_N$ is the spectral measure of $\mathbf{J}$ at $e_0$.
+Hence, $\J$ is bounded if and only if the measure $\mu_N$ is compactly supported.
+In addition, if the support of the measure $\mu_N$ is unbounded, $\J$ is essentially self-adjoint if and only if the moment problem for $\mu_N$ is determinate; see \cite[chapter~2]{Deift_99}.
+In the framework of this paper, the definiteness of $\J$ is not relevant since we view of $\mathbf{J}$ as the {\it adjacency matrix} of a weighted graph: